nolleh/resharper-pre-commit-hooks/README.md

 - Uses JetBrains CLI tools to apply ReSharper formatting rules
 - Prevents commits if files are reformatted, requiring you to review and stage the changes
 - Supports nested `.DotSettings` files in different directories
+- Cross-platform compatible (works on Windows, macOS, and Linux)

 ## Prerequisites